Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence: Experiment

 \subsection{Evaluation Setups}

-\textbf{Implementation Details} 1) Training Settings.
+\textbf{Implementation Details} 1) Training.
 We adopt Qwen-2.5-VL-7B-Instruct~\cite{Qwen2.5-VL} as the base model.
-During the multi-stage cold start, the model is trained for up to one epoch per stage with a global batch size of $32$.
-The trained model is then used for the AIR RLVR phase, also trained for one epoch under the same batch configuration.
-The maximum completion length is set to $4,000$ tokens, with a generation temperature of $1.0$ and number of $8$.
-Each input video contains $16$ initial frames, and the model is allowed to retrieve up to $8$ additional frames per reasoning step.
-2) Evaluation Settings.
-The generation temperature is fixed at $1.0$ and each sample is evaluated for three times.
-The maximum new tokens is set to $4,000$ when reasoning traces are included, and $128$ for direct answering.
-The number of reasoning rounds is limited to three to maintain retrieval efficiency. videos are standardized to $16$ frames for multi-step reasoning benchmarks, $32$ frames for long-video understanding benchmarks during evaluation at a resolution of $448 \times 28 \times 28$.
+During the cold start, the model is trained for up to one epoch per stage with a global batch size of $32$ and a learning rate of $1e$-$5$.
+The trained model is then used for the AIR RLVR phase, also trained for one epoch under the batch size of $24$ and the learning rate of $1e$-$6$.
+The maximum completion length is set to $4,000$ tokens, with a generation temperature of $1.0$ and a generation number $G$ of $8$.
+Each input video contains $16$ initial frames, and the model can retrieve up to $8$ additional frames per reasoning step.
+2) Evaluation.
+The generation temperature is fixed at $1.0$, and each sample is evaluated three times.
+The maximum number of new tokens is set to $4,000$ when reasoning traces are included and $128$ for direct answering.
+The reasoning process is limited to three rounds.
+Videos are standardized to $16$ frames for multi-step reasoning and $32$ frames for long video understanding during evaluation, with a resolution of $448\times28\times28$. \\ \textbf{Benchmarks \& Baselines.} We conduct comprehensive evaluations on six multi-step reasoning benchmarks(\ie, MMR-V~\cite{Zhu2025MMRVWL}, Video-Holmes~\cite{Cheng2025VideoHolmesCM}, VRBench~\cite{Yu2025VRBenchAB}, VCRBench~\cite{qi2025vcr} (multi-choice subset), Human-P\&C~\cite{li2025humanpcrprobingmllmcapabilities}, and LongVideoReason~\cite{chen2025longvila-r1}) and four long video understanding benchmarks (\ie, LongVideoBench~\cite{wu2024longvideobench}, MLVU~\cite{Zhou2024MLVUBM}, LVBench~\cite{wang2024lvbench}, and Video-MME~\cite{fu2024video}), comparing Conan with a range of closed-source and open-source MLLMs.
+Descriptions of benchmarks and baselines are provided in Appendix~C.1.